calculated-finance/calc/contracts/compounder-manager/README.md

     - assets sent back to child contract
     - user should be able to query balance on child contract and withdraw all assets

+- what does an undelegate message look like

+- can you query a list of pending undelegations?
+    - after undelegation, the validator updates the amount you undelegated
+    - using kujirad you can query unbonding-delegations and it will list all undelegations
+    - assuming there is no way to do this on chain, we can have a get balance and withdraw option for unbonding-delegations that have been returned

+- how should the user withdraw funds

 ## Technical challenges
 - our contract can at most have 7 pending undelegate messages on any validator
     - we could look at creating a new contract for every user, but then each user has its own rewards pool and